josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 In this last exercise, you learn to chain `Observable` operators together so you can minimize the number of similar HTTP requests and consume network bandwidth economically.

 You will add a heroes search feature to the Dashboard.
-As the user types a name into a search box, you'll make repeated HTTP requests for heroes filtered by that name.
+As the user types a name into a search box, you will make repeated HTTP requests for heroes filtered by that name.
 Your goal is to issue only as many requests as necessary.

 #### `HeroService.searchHeroes()`